denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 On the back of this theory, you may think that making sense is about truth.
 This is not so, at least not in the conventional sense of 'truth'.
 As linguist Barbara Partee reminds us, *"semantics itself is in the first instance concerned with truth-conditions (not actual truth, as is sometimes mistakenly asserted)"*.
 To me, this is a fundamental and perhaps overlooked aspect of formal semantics.
 Montague posits that meaning is related not to *the* world, but to an infinity of possible worlds, interpreted according to particular contexts of use.
 That is, my interpretation of *The cat sleeps* today at 9:30pm in Northern Italy may be different from yours, reading the same sentence tomorrow at 5am in Kenya.
 Truth *in the formal sense* -- the way we attach words to things in some world -- is relative.

 What falls out of this is that the notion of acceptability is much blurrier than grammarians would have it.
 With a logical notion of possible worlds, you can make any utterance true by picking the right world.
 In that way, even sleeping ideas get a meaning.
 I usually explain this in class by drawing on the board a set of cute sleeping animals and a set of ideas, represented by lightbulbs.
 Finding a world in which you have sleeping ideas is as simple as 'intersecting' the two sets.
 I draw sleepy eyes on some of the lightbulbs, and there you have it, here is a world with sleeping ideas.
-Of course, the world you have to pick to make this work may be very remote from reality, and so it may be hard to relate to or conceptualise.
+Of course, the world you have to pick to make this work may be very remote from reality.
+It may be hard to relate to or conceptualise.
 But the point is that formally, meaning has not disappeared.
 The mechanism that makes you attach words to things is still there, however ridiculous your possible worlds might be.

 Relative truth may sound scary.
 Isn't that what we are trying to fight in our modern societies?
 Fake news, widespread lies, unfounded, pseudo-scientific, dangerous political theories?
 This is not what the formal notion of truth is about, though.
 There is of course a real world, and there are claims that are verifiable in the real world, and others which are not.
 But the real world is dynamic, and so are we.
 The world of yesterday is not the world of today.
 What we were doing yesterday is not what we are doing today.
 The fears and hopes we had yesterday (our possible worlds) are not the ones we have today.
 Utterances that would have made little sense yesterday make sense today.
-Many utterances that still do not make sense might just be looking for a world in which they can live.
+Many utterances that *still do not make sense* might just be looking for a world in which they can live.